programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 </div>

-For further refinement, you can also use spaCy for noun detection, alongside the patterns established in our dictionary.
-As we see in the Transkribus example, certain noun phrases, especially when attached to verb actions, can direct further - specialist - assessment.
-In this experiment, the noun *children* appears, which necessitates further review due to requiring a wholly different IP approach to GDPR.
-In this case, *children* appears in relation to *Trankribus Connect* and forbidding online posting that is 'illegal, obscene, abusive, threatening, defamatory, invasive of privacy, infringing on intellectual property rights, harmful to children, or otherwise objectionable', highlighting a level of robustness in platform precautions around data protection:
+For further refinement, you can also use spaCy for noun detection, alongside the patterns established through our dictionary.

+As we can see in the Transkribus example, certain noun phrases, especially when attached to verb actions, can direct further - specialist - assessment of AI risk.
+In this example, the noun *children* appears, which necessitates further review due to age having a huge bearing on [GDPR regulations](https://gdpr-info.eu).
+In this case, *children* appears in relation to *Trankribus Connect* and forbidding online posting that is 'illegal, obscene, abusive, threatening, defamatory, invasive of privacy, infringing on intellectual property rights, harmful to children, or otherwise objectionable', highlighting a level of robustness in platform precautions around data protection, opposed to risk:

     noun_phrases = set()